WICG/WebApiDevice/Explainer.md

 #### Interface definition
 **Promise\<DOMString\> navigator.device.getDirectoryId()**
 Returns a promise for the string containing an inventory management system-defined value which uniquely identifies a device within an organization.
-* If the current user is not affiliated, the promise is rejected with a ‘NotAllowedError’ DOMException.
+* If this API is not called by a trusted application, the promise is rejected with a ‘NotAllowedError’ DOMException.

 **Promise\<DOMString\> navigator.device.getSerialNumber()**
 Returns a promise for the string containing a manufacturer-defined value which uniquely identifies a device.
-* If the current user is not affiliated, the promise is rejected with a ‘NotAllowedError’ DOMException.
+* If this API is not called by a trusted application, the promise is rejected with a ‘NotAllowedError’ DOMException.

 **Promise\<DOMString\> navigator.device.getAnnotatedAssetId()**
 Returns a promise for the string containing an administrator-defined value which uniquely identifies a device within an organization.
-* If the current user is not affiliated, the promise is rejected with a ‘NotAllowedError’ DOMException.
+* If this API is not called by a trusted application, the promise is rejected with a ‘NotAllowedError’ DOMException.
 * If no Annotated Asset Id has been set by the administrator, the promise is resolved with ‘undefined’ value.

 **Promise\<DOMString\> navigator.device.getAnnotatedLocation()**
 Returns a promise for the string containing an administrator-defined value which uniquely identifies a location within an organization.
-* If the current user is not affiliated, returns a promise rejected with a ‘NotAllowedError’ DOMException.
+* If this API is not called by a trusted application, this promise is rejected with a ‘NotAllowedError’ DOMException.
 * If no Annotated Location has been set by the administrator, the promise is resolved with ‘undefined’ value.
 #### Usage example
 Assuming there is a retail enterprise that relies on an online sales system.
 The backend service pushes different tariffs to the in-store devices based on their annotated location (country, city or sales region) in the morning, and collects sales reports in the afternoon.

 With the help of Device Attributes Web API, this sales application can get the device location by using **getAnnotatedLocation()** method.
-The operation will fail if the current user is not affiliated or the API call is triggered by a phishing application - looks similar but not the expected one.
+The operation will fail if the API call is triggered by a phishing application - looks similar but not the expected one.

 ```javascript
 // request sensitive data if the current environment is valid.